 The IP address space on your on-premises network and on your VPC network must not overlap, or traffic is not routed properly.
 Remove any overlapping addresses from either network.

-Your on-premises routers share the routes to your on-premises network to the Cloud Routers in your VPC network, creating custom dynamic routes in your VPC network, each with a next hop set to the appropriate interconnect attachment.
+Your on-premises routers share the routes to your on-premises network to the Cloud Routers in your VPC network.
+This action creates custom dynamic routes in your VPC network, each with a next hop set to the appropriate VLAN attachment.

 Unless modified by custom advertisements, Cloud Routers in your VPC network share VPC network subnet IP address ranges with your on-premises routers according to the dynamic routing mode of your VPC network.

-The following configurations require that you create a custom route advertisement on your Cloud Router to direct traffic from your on-premises network destined for certain internal IP addresses through a Cloud Interconnect connection:
+The following configurations require that you create a custom route advertisement on your Cloud Router to direct traffic from your on-premises network to certain internal IP addresses through an Interconnect connection: